-The deadline to submit nominations for the 2013 Judy Wilkenfeld Award for International Tobacco Control Excellence has passed.
+We are now accepting nominations for the 2014 Judy Wilkenfeld Award for International Tobacco Control Excellence.

 When Judy Wilkenfeld died on May 24, 2007, the world lost an incomparable advocate of tobacco control.
 Judy worked tirelessly to reduce tobacco's toll for more than 20 years, first as a public official and then as a leader of the Campaign for Tobacco-Free Kids international efforts.
 Among her many accomplishments, Judy played an integral role in the development and adoption of the Framework Convention on Tobacco Control (FCTC) and the emergence of the Framework Convention Alliance.